yaricom/dogs-vs-cats/README.md

 As it can be seen validation accuracy increase, but prediction model should converge in order to gurantee that our CNN is learning something.
 Unfortunatelly due to hardware limitations I was unable to test over all 300 epochs in order to check if model converge, but interested parties may try this with better hardware setup.
 With my hardware setup (CPU only, 2.5 GHz Intel Core i3, 8Gb RAM, SSD) training over 300 epochs would take about 740 hours (or one month).
 I believe that within CUDA-enabled setup it will take rather hours.

+The trained models for first four epochs available for download [here](https://drive.google.com/open?id=0B0ChXT-rp95aVURpbEVRNkxCcTA)

 ## Run prediction over trained model
-After model training complete prepare test data set by running following command.
+After model training complete we will prepare test data set.
+And then do predictions over it.

+Download test data files from [here](https://drive.google.com/open?id=0B0ChXT-rp95aUGRnZTgyUWpjNDg) and unpack it.

 First create list of images in the data set:

 ```
 python tools/im2rec.py --list True --recursive False --shuffle False  --train-ratio 0.0 --test-ratio 1.0 data/data_set_test/imgdata data/test
 ```

 Then run records generation

 ```
 python tools/im2rec.py --resize 32 --quality 95 --num-thread 16 --recursive False --shuffle False  --train-ratio 0.0 --test-ratio 1.0 data/data_set_test/imgdata data/test
 ```

 Finally run prediction over test data set and trained model

 ```
 python src/dogs_vs_cats_predict.py --image-shape 3,32,32 --rec-prefix imgdata_test --model out/model_dogs_vs_cats --model-checkpoint 4 out/results data/data_set_test
 ```

 The predictions output will be stored as coma separated file into `out/results` directory.
+The sample results output file can be found [here](https://github.com/yaricom/dogs-vs-cats/tree/master/contents/p_results.csv)

 [1]: http://mxnet.io